Greek Fiction Books

 Description

-His pen narrates his life, a story of adolescent loneliness and manuscripts, a wandering through intellectual dilemmas, persecutions, loves, and anxieties at the dawn of the Komnenos dynasty in the late 11th century.
-The life of ordinary people during the Roman Empire, the culture of language and image, but above all the imprint of memory.
-All the anguish of man in a book that not only tells the search for the heavenly kingdom but also commemorates earthly life and the humble soul.
+His pen narrates his life, a story of adolescent solitude and manuscripts, a whirlpool of intellectual dilemmas, persecutions, loves, and anxieties at the dawn of the Komnenos dynasty, in the late 11th century.
+The lives of ordinary people during the Roman reign, the culture of words and images, but above all, the touch of memory.

 In the early years of the reign of Manuel I Komnenos, on a deserted coast of Propontis, Stavrakios Kladas reminisces about his long life.
 A notary and scribe himself all his years, having transcribed hundreds of writings of saints and learned men, he decides, now free, to compose his own chronicle.